rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Contributions barplot](contributions.png)

-The majority of readers (61.5%) have not yet contributed to the newsletter and 26.9% contributed 2-5 times.
+The majority of readers (61.5%) have not yet contributed to the newsletter and 26.9% have contributed 2-5 times.
 Only 3.8% contributed exactly once, while the rest (7.7%) are heavy contributors, helping us out more than five times.

 While it might seem weird that more people contributed 2-5 times than exactly once,